MattPahuta/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 15: January 31, Monday

+**Today's Progress**: Another couple of hours dedicated to the Meet Landing page project, finishing up the mobile layout and styles.

+**Thoughts** Turns out this layout is simple enough that flexbox alone will handle everything I need it to do.
+Sometimes I jump to overcomplicating things when a more simple route is the best option.
+I need to keep remining myself of that particular pitfall.
+Complexity can come later, if needed.

 ### Day 14: January 30, Sunday

 **Today's Progress**: More work on the Meet landing page project, tweaking general styles and begining layout, using mobile-first methodology.